rust-lang/rust/CONTRIBUTING.md

 outside the submodule.

-It can also be more convenient during development to set `submodules = false` in the `config.toml` to prevent `x.py` from resetting to the original branch.
+In order to prepare your PR, you can run the build locally by doing `./x.py build src/tools/TOOL`.
+If you will be editing the sources there, you may wish to set `submodules = false` in the `config.toml` to prevent `x.py` from resetting to the original branch.

 ## Writing Documentation
 [writing-documentation]: #writing-documentation